GitHub: mitz17/get-chrome-driver

 Why I Built It

 When you run Selenium-based scraping or browser automation, Chrome can auto-update and suddenly create a version mismatch with ChromeDriver.
-One day my tests started failing out of nowhere, and the logs were full of messages like this:
+I ran into this more than once, with tests failing on errors like this:

 SessionNotCreatedException